-The information set forth below with respect to such Towns, County and State is included for information purposes only.
-It should not be implied from the inclusion of such data in this Statement that the District is necessarily representative of the Towns, County and State or vice versa.
+The information set forth below with respect to the Town, County and State is included for information purposes only.
+It should not be implied from the inclusion of such data in this Statement that the District is necessarily representative of the Town, County and State or vice versa.